 I’ve been a strategist, researcher and (former) designer of complex products, interactions, and experiences, starting first in story at National Geographic, and moving to health care, where I worked on experiences and ways of supporting sick children.
 Shared language/shared meaning and culture as the basis of making change became the sole focus of my work several years ago, and now I focus on linguistic and anthro methods to explore language to create frameworks and model for meaning, meaning shift, behavior and behavioral shift.
 I use this research to create complex system models to show how language and beliefs impact a space, and recommend products, services, communications, and languages that can support organizational needs.
 I only work on projects that I feel have a positive social impact.
 I am not looking to create coercive or obfuscated language that makes the world a less good place.
 There is plenty of that going around.

 So how did it come to all of this?
-I have three degrees (I come from a family of collectors, I am the slacker), and much of my study was in linguistics, anthropology, philology, culture, and geography.
+I have three degrees, and much of my study was in linguistics, anthropology, philology, culture, and geography.
 I fell in love with these things as a child, and they’ve stuck evermore.
 I also really wanted to be a pirate, when I was a child, then a Jesuit (I thought they sat around and read and studied all day, a little gardening, and that was all), and a cat burglar (I practiced, I like climbing and heights, and stealth.)

 I have spent — and continue to spend — a lot of time traveling.
 I like remote places and travel by slow forms; I like to talk to strangers because they tell me extraordinary stories about who they are, and why, and the ways in which they make themselves a reality.
 I’ve traveled more than 30k miles by ferry in the past five years.
 Some of those stories are here.
 I’ve been to almost as many countries as I am years old, and now that I write that, I should fix that.
 More countries than years, sounds like a fantastic goal.